Tool Evaluation Criteria

 The main criteria for a tool to be featured on the Workforce EdTech Tools repository is proven effectiveness in increasing education, employment or economic mobility outcomes of adults with lower level skills.
 The profile of each tech tool includes information on how its effectiveness was demonstrated.
 The list below details some of the criteria presented in the form of questions to ask when evaluating the pros and cons of a tool for use in this context.
 No tool would rate the highest on every criteria so the weight to give each question depends greatly on the kind of tool and the context and goals for its implementation.
 We readily welcome suggestions for improving and updating the criteria as technologies continue to evolve.
 We will continue to add effective tools once we have the chance to evaluate them.
 Please also share with tools you see having a positive impact in the field.

 This Online Tool/Resource Evaluation Rubric provides a checklist to guide your determination about whether or not a technology tool or resource aligns with your program needs.
+The full Tool Evaluation Criteria list is available as a PDF download or an editable Google Sheet.
 The rubric was created for the EdTech Center’s Technology Testing for Adult Learning and Employment field tests.

 Criteria for Evaluating Workforce EdTech Tools: